Promact/guidelines/Microsoft/MVC/Guideline.md

 ### DomainModel:

-This project will hold all domain model classes which are directly connected to database (as we are using code first approach), As well as it will contain Entity Framework related configurations.
+This project will hold all domain model classes which are directly connected to database (as we are using code first approach), As well as it will contain Entity Framework related configurations and generic datarepositories.

 ### Globalization: